The European Unitary Patent and The Unified Patent Court - The Basics

 This should reduce the amount of parallel litigation and increase legal certainty, since decisions on infringement or validity of European patents will be made by a single court and will then have effect in all participating countries.

-Any litigation involving the new Unitary Patent will be conducted in the new Unified Patent Court.
+All litigation involving the new European Unitary Patent will be conducted in the new Unified Patent Court.

-Within the participating States, the Court will also have exclusive competence to decide on matters of infringement and validity relating to ‘classical’ European patents (i.e. not having unitary effect) and also on matters relating to Supplementary Protection Certificates (SPCs) granted on these patents.
+Within the Contracting Member States, the Court will also have exclusive competence to decide on matters of infringement and validity relating to ‘traditional’ European patents (i.e. not having unitary effect) and also on matters relating to Supplementary Protection Certificates (SPCs) granted on these patents.

-For a transitional period (initially 7 years, extendable on review) owners of European patents will be able to ‘opt-out’ of the unified system and continue to litigate their European patents in the national courts.
-Patents which have been “opted out” will stay opted out for their whole term, unless the patentee “opts in” again (which they can do at any time).
+For a transitional period however, (initially 7 years, extendable on review) it will still be possible to start litigation concerning a ‘traditional’ European patent in a national court instead of in the UPC.
+Furthermore, during the transitional period, owners of European patents will be able to ‘opt-out’ of the unified system to ensure that proceedings concerning their European patents can only be brought in the national courts.
+Patents which have been “opted out” will stay opted out for their whole term, unless the patentee withdraws the opt-out (which they can do at any time).

 The national courts in the individual countries will continue to have jurisdiction over national patents, (i.e. granted by the national patent offices, not the EPO).